-Answer: The X8DTN+/X8DTN+-LR has 18 240-pin DIMM slots that support DDR3 Registered/Load Reduced/Unbuffered SDRAM modules.
-Refer to Page 1-6 in Chapter 1 for memory support.
+Answer: This motherboard has 18 240-pin DIMM slots that support DDR3 Registered/Load Reduced ECC or Unbuf.
+ECC/Non-ECC SDRAM modules.
+(Refer to

+Page 1-6 for memory support.)
 It is strongly recommended that you do not mix memory modules of different speeds and sizes.
-Please follow all memory installation instructions in Section 2-4 in Chapter 2.
+Please follow all memory installation instructions given on Section 2-4 in Chapter 2.